sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 OpenID Providers MAY cryptographically bind Refresh Tokens to the specific Client instance (see also [[?OAuth2.1]], Section 6.1), other methods to create sender-constrained Refresh Tokens MAY be applied as well.

-For security reasons, Refresh Tokens that are not sender-constrained MUST be one-time-use and SHOULD be short-lived.
+For security reasons, Refresh Tokens that are not sender-constrained MUST be one-time-use and SHOULD have a limited valid lifetime, with a maximum of 6 hours, preferably shorter.

 For public Clients, no cryptographic key or client authentication method for such binding is available.
-Public Clients therefore MUST use short-lived one-time-use Refresh Tokens, if applied.
-Refresh Token rotation (see also [[?OAuth2.1]], Section 6.1) MUST be applied if a single one-time-use Refresh Token is insufficient, rather than using a longer lifetime for Refresh Tokens.
+Public Clients therefore MUST use one-time-use Refresh Tokens with a limited validity, if applied.
+Refresh Token rotation (see also [[?OAuth2.1]], Section 6.1) MUST be applied if a single one-time-use Refresh Token is insufficient, rather than increasing the lifetime of Refresh Tokens.

 ## UserInfo Endpoint
 OpenID Providers MUST support the UserInfo Endpoint and, at a minimum, the `sub` (subject) Claim.
 It is expected that the `sub` Claim will remain pseudonymous in Use Cases where obtaining personal information is not needed.